mpsingh24/hybrid_secret_manager/README.md

 # Custom HybridSecretManager for Cloud Composer

 This repository contains a custom Secret Manager backend for Google Cloud Composer.
+It reverses the default Airflow order of first checking external Secret Manager and then Airflow DB for secrets.
 The backend first checks the Airflow database for variables and connections.
 If a secret is not found in the Airflow database, it falls back to Google Cloud Secret Manager.

 ## Prerequisites